Mississippi lawmakers: Abortion providers must be OB/GYNs, have admitting privileges

 The bill “should effectively close the only abortion clinic in Mississippi,” said Lt.
 Gov. Tate Reeves in a statement.
 “This is a strong bill that will effectively end abortion in Mississippi.”
 If the state’s only abortion facility, Jackson Women’s Health Organization, closes, Mississippi women seeking abortions would have to leave the state.

-The clinic’s owner, Diane Derzis, said in a telephone interview that all her doctors are obstetrician-gynecologists, but only one has admitting privileges at an area hospital.
+The clinic’s owner, Diane Derzis, said in a telephone interview this month that all her doctors are obstetrician-gynecologists, but only one has admitting privileges at an area hospital.
 She vowed to fight to remain open.

 “We are going to do everything we can to remain there … we are not going to let the women of Mississippi down,” said Derzis.